arunKumarNOP/h1702_ctf_writeups/L6/README.md

 Nice one!Nice one!Nice one!Nice one!Nice one!
 </pre>

-Well that was pure luck with some crazy idea and it worked, we get 'Nice one!' for number of correct character i suppose.
+Well that was pure luck with some crazy idea and it worked, we get 'Nice one!' for number of correct character.

 Now we can brute force the flag character by character.